-The multi-level design grew out of a Naval Research Laboratory workshop the summer of 1981, a paper on translator aids by Martin Kay (1980); and user reaction to a translator aid system (called a "Suggestion Box" aid) was tessted on a seminar of translators fall 1981.
-The current implementation is on a Z-80 based micro-computer.
-The next implementation will be on a 16-bit micro-computer with foreign language display capabilities.
+The multi-level design grew out of a Naval Research Laboratory workshop the summer of 1981, a paper on translator aids by Martin Kay (1980), and user reaction to a translator aid system (called a "Suggestion Box" aid) was tested on a seminar of translators fall 1981.
+A demonstration prototype including all three levels, with simulated machine translation being used at level 3, was completed and tested by another seminar of translators fall 1982.
+A commercial version is currently under development on an 8086/8088 microcomputer, written in C under the PC-DOS operating system.

-The author is now looking for a research machine translation system to use in level 3, e.g. ARIANE-78 (See Boitet 1982).
+A project has recently been approved by the US NSF and the French CNRS to use ARIANE-78.4 as the level 3 machine translation component for a multi-level translator work station (See Boitet 1982).
 Further papers will discuss the successes and disappointments of a multi-level translation system.